-There is hardly time for this to sink in when the full orchestra presents its one-bar, contrasting ′tutti′ statement, horns and oboes emblazoning a fanfare figure around which the two solo violins ‘twinkle’.
+There is hardly time for this to sink in when the full orchestra presents its one-bar, contrasting ′tutti′ statement, horns and oboes emblazoning a fanfare figure based upon the chord of F as, indeed, is the first bar of the chorale.
+Around this the two solo violins ‘twinkle’.

 It is relatively common to find themes constructed from a dramatic clash of contrasting characters of this kind in later music; see for example Mozart’s Symphony 41 and piano sonata in Cm and Beethoven’s piano sonata in Cm op 10 no 1 (in each case the opening bars of the first movements).
 But how often do you find this in baroque music?